(MGS)$^2$-Net: Unifying Micro-Geometric Scale and Macro-Geometric Structure for Cross-View Geo-Localization: Introduction

-Our contributions can be summarized as follows: \begin{itemize} \item We pioneer a geometry-grounded CVGL paradigm via (MGS)².
-To the best of our knowledge, this is the first framework to explicitly leverage 3D structural constraints to bridge the oblique-orthogonal gap, shifting from 2D texture matching to 3D geometric alignment. \item We propose a synergistic Micro-Macro Geometric Alignment mechanism.
-This integrates the Macro-Geometric Structure Filtering (MGSF) module to physically filter view-dependent vertical artifacts, supported by the Micro-Geometric Scale Adaptation (MGSA) module, which utilizes depth priors to rectify scale ambiguity. \item We introduce the Geometric-Appearance Contrastive Distillation (GACD) Loss.
-This ranking-based objective explicitly mines vertical facades as hard negatives, compelling the network to discriminate against oblique occlusions. \item We achieve new state-of-the-art performance.
-Our method achieves record-breaking Recall@1 scores of 97.5\% on University-1652 and 97.0\% on SUES-200, accompanied by strong cross-dataset generalization capabilities. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item We propose a geometry-grounded CVGL paradigm via (MGS)$^2$-Net.
+To the best of our knowledge, this is the first framework to explicitly leverage 3D structural constraints to bridge the oblique-orthogonal view difference.
+By introducing the MGS-F module that filters out view-dependent vertical interferences, we successfully shift the considered problem from passive 2D texture matching to active 3D geometric alignment. \item We propose a synergistic combination of the MGS-A module and the SGC Loss to further improve geometric consistency.
+The MGS-A module utilizes depth priors to dynamically rectify scale ambiguity across varying flight altitudes, while the SGC Loss treats vertical facades as hard negatives, constraining the network to differentiate cross-view blind spots. \item We achieve new state-of-the-art performance across multiple benchmarks.
+Extensive experiments demonstrate that our method delivers record-breaking Recall@1 scores of 97.60\% on the University-1652 dataset and 98.45\% on the SUES-200 dataset.
+Furthermore, (MGS)$^2$-Net exhibits strong cross-dataset generalization capabilities, verifying the superior robustness of the proposed approach against domain shifts. \end{itemize}

-The remainder of this paper is organized as follows: Section \ref{2} reviews related work in CVGL and multi-modal fusion.
-Section \ref{3} details the architecture of (MGS)².
-Section \ref{4} presents comprehensive experiments and ablation studies.
-Finally, Section \ref{5} concludes the paper.